Expert Resources

 Your recommenders will be invited to submit their letter of recommendation online (either through Common App or Naviance eDocs, depending on the school).

-For more guidance on how to assign your recommenders on the Common Application, read this.
+For more guidance on how to assign your recommenders on the Common Application, check out the guidance provided on the Common App website.

 Frequently Asked Questions